lasanthamudalige/my-arch-setup/README.md

 3. [Do essential things](#essential-things-to-do-after-installing-arch-linux)

-    - Install essential programs using:
+    - Install all  essential programs using:
       ```
       sudo pacman -S pacman-contrib xdg-user-dirs ufw
       ```